zhaonancy/csc302-oauth/server/README.md

 ## Testing

 Functionality of the following authentication server endpoints is covered by unit tests.
-To run them, run `npm test` after installing dependencies.
+To run them, run `npm run test` after installing dependencies.

 ## Server Routing